 Silver is more volatile, cheaper and more closely linked to the industrial economy.
 Gold is more expensive and better for diversifying your overall portfolio.
 One or both of them may have a place in your wallet.
 Arguably, the best use of gold as an investment is to mitigate portfolio risk.

+For those looking to make a Gold IRA rollover, a comprehensive Gold IRA rollovers guide can provide the necessary information to make an informed decision.
 Investing in gold is a much more stable option and acts as a solid store of value.
 Gold prices tend to move at a slower pace.
 The stability of the gold spot price adds a level of security for investors.
 Both silver and gold can function as safe haven assets, but gold tends to have a better track record over longer periods of time.

 That said, in shorter periods, the specific dynamics of each market end up being more important for their respective returns.
 Regardless of the asset you buy, remember that neither asset generates cash flow, so the best thing for long-term investors would be to take a buy-and-hold approach with a profitable and growing portfolio of stocks.
 Founded in 1993 by brothers Tom and David Gardner, The Motley Fool helps millions achieve financial freedom through our website, podcasts, books, newspaper columns, radio programs and premium investment services.
 Just remember that both gold and silver can be risky assets.